BlueAndi/Pixelix/README.md

 # FAQ

-## Where to change panel topology?
+## Where to change panel topology of the LED matrix?
-First adapt in ```./src/HAL/Board.h``` the _width_ and _height_ according your LED matrix.
+First adapt in ```./lib/HalLedMatrix/Board.h``` the _width_ and _height_ according your LED matrix.

-In the ```./src/Gfx/LedMatrix.h``` file you have to change the member variable _m\_topo_ according to your physical panel topology.
+In the ```./lib/HalLedMatrix/LedMatrix.h``` file you have to change the member variable _m\_topo_ according to your physical panel topology.
 Take a look how your pixels are wired on the pcb and use the following page to choose the right one: https://github.com/Makuna/NeoPixelBus/wiki/Layout-objects

 # Issues, Ideas And Bugs
 If you have further ideas or you found some bugs, great!
 Create a [issue](https://github.com/BlueAndi/esp-rgb-led-matrix/issues) or if you are able and willing to fix it by yourself, clone the repository and create a pull request.